education.vic.gov.au

 • if a student is completing Year 12 in the current year, and has been counted no more than 2.0 FTE since starting Head Start, include in census as SRP funded at 1.0 FTE*.

-Schools should document Head Start students and record their time fractions in the student’s file for review by an enrolment verifier if requested.
+Schools must document Head Start students and record their time fractions in the student’s file for review by an enrolment verifier if requested.

 * If a student decides to complete Year 12 over 2 years, they would need to be included as non-SRP funded in the census in the subsequent year.